 Using Metal vs. Silicone Molds: Effects on Moisture

-Your choice of baking mold can affect how well your madeleines retain moisture.
+The material of your mold might seem trivial, but it can impact how your madeleines bake and retain moisture.

 Storage Solutions for Moist Madeleines